WangET2/EyeSpy/README.md

   - Add user interface for configuring settings.
   - Refactor GUI code.
   - Ensure portability (macOS, Linux).
-  - Add the capability to determine fluorescence of all images in a directory, rather than only live.
+  - Add the capability to calculate fluorescence of existing images in a directory, rather than only in a live environment.
+  - Add images to README